Manny Machado Trade Rumors: These Two Teams Are ‘Most Serious’ About Orioles Star

 A trade is hardly imminent, however.

 At this point, it seems like a matter of when, rather than if, Machado will be dealt.
-Even the 26-year-old has accepted the reality his days in Charm City probably are numbered.
+Even the 26-year-old himself has accepted the reality that his days in Charm City probably are numbered.

-And whichever team gets Machado truly will be adding one of the game’s premier talents.
+Whichever team gets Machado truly will be adding one of the game’s premier talents.

 Through six-plus seasons, Machado has been named to three All-Star teams, won two Gold Glove Awards and hit .282 with 159 homers and 466 RBIs.
 This season, the Florida native is hitting .310 with 21 homers and 60 RBIs.